 Transportation in Henry Horton State Park

 There are various little parking lots located all through the park, so you shouldn’t have much difficulty with finding parking.
-To stay on the safe side though and avoid any complications, it is best to park your RV at a campsite before venturing out, especially during peak season and on weekends and holidays.
+To avoid any complications, it is best to park your RV at a campsite before venturing out, especially during the peak season and on weekends and holidays.

 Campgrounds and parking in Henry Horton State Park